nocomplexity/codeaudit/docs/features.md

-Codeaudit has the has the following capabilities:
+Python Code Audit has the has the following capabilities:

 *  Detect and reports complexity and statistics per Python file or from a directory.
+So you scan a complete Python package before running.

 Collected statistics are:
     * Number_Of_Files